jintransit/WebDevCourseMaterials/2-activerecord-api/README.md

  => "Saved."
 ```

-As you can see, the syntax of the generated `INSERT` statement differs slightly from what were using during the SQL tutorial, but the end-result is the same.
+As you can see, the syntax of the generated `INSERT` statement differs slightly from what we were using during the SQL tutorial, but the end-result is the same.

 The second method involves the use of a hash with the model's attributes as keys: